jasonbuchanan145/networking-heatmap/README.md

 ## Run
 ### Configuration
 Set the device you want to sniff packets on in java-api/src/resources/application.properties.
 By default this property is set for Windows default wireless interface "Wi-Fi".

-On linux you will probably want to change this to eth0 or some other setting.
+On linux you will probably want to change this to eth0 or whatever the network interface you want to run against.
 ### Start
 Start the docker compose for the Prometheus and Grafana containers
 ```shell